vessels-tech/dfstalk/readme.md

 ## License

 DFSTalk is licensed under a GNU GPL v3.0 license.
+See the LICENSE file for more info.

+Copyright (c) 2019 Vessels Tech

 ## Contributors